mongodb/docs/source/reference/commands.rst

 .. dbcommand:: profile

    Use the :dbcommand:`profile` command to enable, disable, or change the query profiling level.
+This allows administrators to capture data regarding performance.
+The database profiling system can impact performance and can allow the server to write the contents of queries to the log, which might information security implications for your deployment.
+Consider the following prototype
-Use the following syntax:
+   syntax:

    .. code-block:: javascript